 Prepare for Accidents

 Also, be prepared to handle accidents.
 The best way is prevention.
+Or maybe getting your new dog pet insurance.
 However, sometimes things don’t work out the way we planned.
 Your puppy may swallow a toy, your senior may fall downstairs and break a leg.
 So much can happen that we don’t plan for.
 I would suggest having a Plan B always on hand.
+You may also want to put your new dog in your will if you have one.
+For instance, what will happen if your dog outlives you?

 How much time and money can you spend on grooming?
 The breed you want may need constant grooming monthly or weekly depending on the breed.
 Some just need a simple groom, others more.
 This depends on the breed.